robguevarra/gh-website/ProjectDocs/Build_Notes/active/user-auth-migration_phase3-8_onboarding-and-invite.md

 >
 > This ensures consistency and alignment with project goals and standards.

-## Implementation Plan
+## Implementation Plan (Simple, Modular Approach)

-### 1. Identify Profiles Without Supabase Auth Accounts
+1. **Compare Paid P2P Email List with Existing Supabase Auth Users**
-- [ ] Query `unified_profiles` for records not linked to `auth.users`.
+   - [ ] Query Xendit and systemeio for all users with 'PAID' status for 'Papers to Profits'.
-- [ ] Document the count and details for audit.
+   - [ ] Normalize and deduplicate email addresses.

-### 2. Create Supabase Auth Users for Legacy Profiles
-- [ ] Use Supabase Admin API to bulk-create users for missing accounts.
+   - [ ] Compare with `auth.users` to identify missing accounts.
-- [ ] Assign a secure, random default password to each new user.
-- [ ] Store a flag or metadata indicating migration-created users.

-### 3. Send Onboarding/Invitation Emails
-- [ ] Integrate with email marketing system (e.g., Mailgun, SendGrid, Systemeio).
+2. **Identify Emails Needing New Auth Accounts**
-- [ ] Send personalized invitation emails with login instructions and default password.
+   - [ ] List all emails not present in `auth.users`.
-- [ ] Track delivery and open rates for onboarding emails.
+   - [ ] Prepare for bulk creation.

-### 4. Require Password Reset on First Login
+3. **Bulk-Create Missing Users in Supabase Auth**
+   - [ ] Use Supabase MCP Auth Admin API to create users in bulk.
-- [ ] Set Supabase Auth to require password change on first login for migrated users.
+   - [ ] Set password to `graceful2025` (documented password policy for migration).
-- [ ] Provide clear instructions in onboarding email.
+   - [ ] Set metadata: `onboarding_status: 'pending'`, `user_type: 'PaidP2P'`.
-- [ ] Monitor and log password reset completions.
+   - [ ] Do not send onboarding/invite emails yet.

-### 5. Integrate with Email Marketing
+4. **Cross-Link/Enrich with systemeio Data and Set 'PaidP2P' Status**
-- [ ] Sync new Supabase Auth users to email marketing lists.
+   - [ ] For each new user, enrich profile with systemeio data if available.
-- [ ] Tag users as "migrated" for future campaigns.
+   - [ ] Mark user as 'PaidP2P' in metadata.
-- [ ] Ensure compliance with opt-in/opt-out preferences.

-### 6. Audit Logging and Compliance
+5. **Log All Actions for Traceability**
-- [ ] Log all user creation, email delivery, and password reset events.
+   - [ ] Log user creation, metadata updates, and any errors.
-- [ ] Provide reports for audit and troubleshooting.
+   - [ ] Provide audit trail for compliance.

+// Password Policy for Migration:
+// - All bulk-created users will have the password: 'graceful2025'.
+// - Users will be required to reset their password on first login (enforced in onboarding phase).
+// - This is a temporary measure for migration/testing only.

+// Bulk creation will use Supabase MCP Auth Admin API, not direct SQL, for security and compliance.
+// SQL will be used to identify missing users and prepare data for MCP.

 ## Technical Considerations